itsayellow/biorad1sc_doc/field_types.rst

 Field Type 100
 ^^^^^^^^^^^^^^

-Data Key explaining each Data Item in a collection.
+Data Key explaining each Data Item in a Collection.

 Every 36 bytes is a data region definition, starting at beginning of Field Payload, until end of field.
 Field ID references are to String Fields later in